Eastern Iowa Regional Networks Set to Gain Access to a Neutral Ecosystem of Local Carrier, Content and Application Providers

 Dallas, TX, June 24th, 2020 – DartPoints, an owner and operator of edge colocation data centers, announces its eastern Iowa carrier-neutral interconnection point is Ready for Service (RFS).
 Conceived and designed in collaboration with local networks, associations and municipal entities, the facility serves as a network ecosystem aggregation and meet-me point between carriers, content and applications to improve data delivery, illustrating the capabilities possible for emerging and adjacent markets across America.

-“It is exciting to bring our new edge interconnection point and growing ecosystem to market in eastern Iowa,” states Loren Long, Chief Development Officer and Co-Founder of DartPoints.
+“It is exciting to bring our new edge interconnection point and growing ecosystem to market in eastern Iowa,” states DartPoints Co-Founder Loren Long.
 “With our deployment now ready for service, we are excited to bring networks and content together in a neutral and managed environment.
 This will demonstrably improve the quality and performance of digital content and applications, bridging the digital divide for millions of Iowan residents.”

 Aureon, a technology and network services company in Iowa, is one of the many companies set to gain advantages from DartPoints’ unique, carrier-neutral interconnection ecosystems.
 “It is great to welcome DartPoints to Iowa, further helping us meet our commitment to customers and the greater Iowan community to improve access to quality content,” states Scott Behn, CEO of Aureon.
 “In April, we pledged to Keep Americans Connected and to help businesses move forward.
 DartPoints’ edge interconnection facility helps Aureon ensure that we offer the best possible access to local content and applications to improve data performance.
 With Aureon’s statewide network, these benefits will be available for all of our customers.
 This could not have come at a better time.”